 15. Green Chromis

-Like its brother Blue Chromis, Green Chromis also performs best when grouped.
+Like its cousin, the Blue Chromis, Green Chromis also performs best when grouped.

 You will enjoy its perfect green coloring in the delicate tub lighting.
-Although they often fight with other species in gnawing motions, they are still considered tough and may last longer than others.
+Although they can argue with other species, they are still considered tough and may last longer than others.

 Selecting the best nano saltwater fish for your nano reef tank requires careful planning.
 Do some research on compatibility and fish needs.

 Nano reef fish are very beautiful and interesting to look at.
 Their small size makes it tempting to add too many to an aquarium, however keep in mind that most dwarf fish need space to develop their territory.

 If they feel crowded, they can fight or become stressed and be susceptible to disease.
 When maintaining a nano reef aquarium, much of the attention is paid to the colorful corals.

 Adding a dwarf fish or two adds movement and interest.
-If your nano aquarium is just a fish, consider adding a piece of live rock or building a cave if your fish like the cover.
-Before purchasing nano fish, do some research on compatibility.
+If your nano aquarium is just for fish, consider adding a piece of live rock or building a cave- a place for your fish to hide.

 Now that you have an idea of what types of fish to buy from your local pet store, it’s best to accumulate knowledge about the characteristics of the fish before making the purchase.
 These are the key points to take note of: